Our adventure started at the aptly named Culi Cafe, the shop where we purchased our tickets for the

 Cho and Thit Meo are on the menu board

 which is a Dog or Cat stew, sorry Wendy if you are reading this, cover your eyes.
 The towns were quite depressing, houses ranged dramatically with some looking like skyscraper palaces and others being engulfed with coal dust.
 Factories were dotted along the main street with the traditional communist flags outside, all very regimented, everything has it's place.
 Mostly it was countryside with paddy fields and conical hat wearing women picking the rice in the rain, and buffalos pulling traditional ploughs.
 In the backdrop were hills covered with palm trees.
 But it was still raining.

-After a three hour long bus journey we arrived at Halong Bay, the weather had now turned from a light drizzle into a heavy rain, the kind you get when Dunc starts to eat after cooking, whooa that boy can sweat.
+three hour long bus journey we arrived at Halong Bay, the weather had now turned from a light drizzle into a heavy rain, the kind you get when Dunc starts to eat after cooking, whooa that boy can sweat.
 We had made a few introductions along the journey and looked forward to stay at a bit of luxury, travelling is tuff you know.
 Once we had boarded the smaller boat that we take us out to the liner (small Chinese junk) we started to realise that the climate for the next couple of days was going to be cold and wet and

 colder still.
 The only thing that would bring us around would be our arrival on what would be home for the next couple of days.
 A beautiful crafted wooden Chinese junk with three levels, restaurant, sundeck (not going to be needed) and AC cabins for all 11 of us.
 Yes the boat was slightly under utilised with only a third of it's capacity working, a bit like the inside of Marco's brain on a good day or similarly Brian Ashtons options after a drummin in his

 back garden (another referal to Powell's late night money making schemes).